 Rare for a small school, Millennium Brooklyn offers four years of instruction in both Spanish and French (students choose one to study).

 Ninth- and 10th-graders take visual arts.
-Upperclassmen may take electives in advanced visual arts, photography and theater.
-Students may also participate in the school’s eclectic mix of clubs such as Model UN, creative writing, gay-straight alliance, mock trial, robotics and running.
+Upperclassmen may take electives in advanced visual arts, portfolio arts, photography and theater.
+Music and dance are offered as clubs along with other options such as Model UN, creative writing, gay-straight alliance, mock trial, robotics, and running.

-Millennium is located on the third floor of the John Jay Educational Complex, which is also home to Park Slope Collegiate, the Secondary School for Law and Secondary School for Journalism.
-All schools in the building share use of common spaces, but Millennium does not participate in campus-wide PSAL sports.
-Instead, it shares sports teams with it sister school in Manhattan, including a PSAL swim team that practices in the John Jay pool.
+Millennium is located on the third floor of the John Jay Educational Complex, which is also home to Park Slope Collegiate, the John Jay School for Law and Cyberarts Studio Academy.
+All schools in the building share use of common spaces, including an onsite swimming pool.
+Students may participate in campus-wide PSAL sports teams known as the John Jay Jaguars.

 Most Millennium students go out to lunch on busy Seventh Avenue.
 Those who stay in typically spend their lunch period in the cafeteria.
 All students in the building must pass through scanners when entering the building, even when returning from lunch.